 I’m still working on the second edition of Webdesign mit CSS (in German, estimated release in August).
-And I can say: I like this work, though updating a book’s more challenging than starting from scratch.
-It looks like less work at first, but that work’s different.
+And I can say: I like this work, though updating a book is more challenging than starting from scratch.
+It looks like less work at first, but that work is different.

 Some changes in the next edition:

-- several totally refreshed layouts meaning more eye candy,
+- several refreshed layouts bringing more eye candy,

 - four new designs crafted by Ingo Helmdach,